Case Study: Whoop Business Strategy & Device-as-a Service Success.

 Is WHOOP more expensive?
 Technically, yes but that’s the point

-On paper, WHOOP’s model can appear more expensive than many mainstream fitness trackers.
-Most competitors — whether it's a smartwatch or a fitness band — charge a one-time fee, and you own the device.
-But WHOOP isn’t trying to compete on features or price.
+Most competitors, whether it's a smartwatch or a fitness band, charge a one-time fee, and you own the device.

-They’re not building for the general user.
-They’re building for the high-performers — the 1% who train like pros and care deeply about recovery, strain, sleep quality, and performance insights.
-For this audience, WHOOP isn’t a gadget.
-It’s a coach.
+They’re building for the high-performers, the 1% who train like pros and care deeply about recovery, strain, sleep quality, and performance insights.

 • Traditional wearables are general-purpose devices.